When was the last time you searched for your business online and analyzed what you found?

 If you are a local business, you can set a specific location for Google.
-When you run the report, the results will also show if you rank in the 3 pack of local businesses from Google My Business.
+When you run the report, the results will also show if you rank in the 3 pack of local businesses from Google Business Profile.

 Step 3 – Local citation analysis

 Where is your business listed online and is the information accurate?

 Local business listings and citations are an important component of your digital footprint.
 Having quality, accurate listings helps your rankings and strengthens your reputation.